-To examine the ability of nanoparticle-CdtB to induce cell death in human gastric cancer cells, we first analyzed the effect of chitosan/heparin nanoparticle-CdtB on the cell viability in human gastric epithelial cells by using the MTT assay.
-Treatment of human gastric cancer cells (AGS and MKN-45 cells) with nanoparticle-CdtB decreased total cell number in a concentration-dependent manner (FIGURE 2).
-However, nanoparticle-CdtB did not have any influence on the viability of normal primary gastric epithelial cells (FIGURE 2).
+Delivery of chitosan/heparin nanoparticle-CdtB into gastric cancer cells the effect of chitosan/heparin nanoparticle-CdtB on the cell viability in human gastric epithelial cells by using the MTT assay.
+Treatment of human gastric cancer cells (AGS and MKN-45 cells) with nanoparticle-CdtB decreased total cell number in a concentration-dependent manner (Figure 2).
+However, nanoparticle-CdtB did not have any influence on the viability of normal primary gastric epithelial cells (Figure 2).
 Additionally, our data from the MTT test showed that the viability of AGS cells decreased dramatically with the increase in the concentration of nanoparticle-CdtB up to 200 nM.
 We therefore chose 200 nM for the following study.